 Walking route

-Now, this place offers a nice view of the river and the abbey.
-Turn towards the village, from here you can admire the remains of the old ramparts.
-It’s also an ideal spot to take a selfie or a souvenir photo!
+This spot now offers a lovely view of the river and the abbey.
+Turn towards the village: from here, you can admire the remains of the old ramparts.
+This is one of the most photogenic panoramas in the city, so get your cameras ready!

-This division still remains, so the monument can be visited in two stages : the oldest part, essentially medieval, reveals the first stones of the monument, the dormitory and the storeroom.
-It hosts concerts, exhibitions and cultural events throughout the year.
+The monument can be visited in two stages The oldest part, primarily medieval, reveals its earliest stones in the north transept.
+You can also see the courtyard, the dormitory, and the cellar.
+It hosts concerts, exhibitions, and cultural events throughout the year.

 LAGRASSE ABBEY